Makylone/Park.ing/README.md

 - [x] GitHub Pages deployment

 #### v2 — Update the algorithm
-- [ ] Fix the algorithm for odds numbers
-- [ ] Add an input to enter the max possibe live score
+- [x] Add an input to enter the max possibe live score
 - [ ] Add a form to enter the talent team and ISV

 #### v3 — Polish